Artifact of the Month Archive

 While “Swanky Swigs” may be used today as a catch-all name for decorated tumblers made during the 1930s into the 1970s, the term was first coined by Kraft Foods. . . .

 This teddy bear was a marketing item for Bear Brand Hosiery Company.
-Founded in Chicago in 1893 as Paramount Knitting Company, the name was changed to . . .
+Founded in Chicago in 1893 as Paramount Knitting Company . . .

 This 1918 World War I poster from France was discovered in a trunk in an old hotel in Eureka Springs (Carroll County).
 The trunk, which contained posters, army manuals, maps, and letters, had belonged to . . .